At Camp Tournesol, we are passionate about bringing French learning to kids outside of the classroom.

-Not only are we providing wonderful Virtual French Classes; we also love sharing our favourite French learning resources with all families looking to boost their children’s French learning, and that’s exactly what this blog is about!
-From many of our previous posts, we’ve compiled an ultimate list of the best apps, songs, books, and more, that will facilitate French learning for your child while they’re staying at home without the benefit of school.
+Here, we’ve compiled an ultimate list of the best apps, songs, books, and more, that will facilitate French learning for your child while they’re at home, on vacation, or beyond.
 It’s sure to help parents pick up some French too!

 So check out these resources and let us know what you think in the comments below!
 Did we miss anything?